-Required tutorial readings are provided in the course packet.
+Please note that all required tutorial readings are provided via the 'Reading Lists' tab on Canvas.
+There is no hardcopy course packet.
 Since tutorials involve student discussion of the works listed, it is very important that you come to each week's tutorial having read the assigned item(s) in advance.

-Week 1 (1-2 March)-Screening of Ridicule
+Week 1 (25-26 July)-Screening of Ridicule